The Gleneagles Hotel

 The location is ideal for those who want to experience Scotland’s countryside without long drives and hotel changes.
 It is a place to stay at least for two nights; we will encourage longer stays, subject to your schedule.
 Using Gleneagles as a base to tour the Highlands is a viable option.
-The heart of the Highlands is 2hrs away, and the Trossachs National Park is an only 1-hour drive.
+The heart of the Highlands is two hours away, and the Trossachs National Park is an only a one-hour drive.
 Our Driver-Guide can be on hand when needed.

-We tend to suggest at least one whole day at Gleneagles as there is so much to do; for example, you can improve your off-road driving, go fishing, learn falconry, and a enjoy gundog experience.
+We tend to suggest at least one whole day at Gleneagles as there is so much to do; for example, you can improve your off-road driving, go sea or fly fishing, learn falconry, and enjoy a gundog experience.
 There is also archery, horse riding, cycling, hiking trails, shooting, and play Golf; there are three championship golf courses and one nine-hole course.

 Jewel on the edge of the Highlands

 Gleneagles offers various luxurious rooms and suites that cater to every type of traveller and occasion.

 The Country Rooms (323 sq ft) are a cosier fit with comfy mattresses and personalised pillows.
 The Manor Rooms (323-430 sq ft) are spacious and flaunt gorgeous country house furnishings.

 The Main House Estate Room (430 sq ft) is one of the two most spacious rooms, boasting graceful period features such as fireplaces and high ceilings and overlooks the estate offering spectacular views to its guests.